 With a central location, easy access to attractions by the Electric Railway, and plenty of shopping, nightlife options, Downtown is definitely the best place where to stay in Hiroshima for tourists.

 There are plenty of accommodations in downtown, from budget hostels to mid-range and luxury hotels.
-Some of the best hotels in Hiroshima downtown are the best 4-star hotel – Rihga Royal Hotel Hiroshima, 3-star hotels such as Hiroshima Washington Hotel, Daiwa Roynet Hotel Hiroshima.
-Most of the hotels are conveniently located within a short walk from tourists attractions, it offers private rooms with flat-screen TVs, private bathrooms, free wifi, a swimming pool, breakfast buffet.
+Most of the hotels are conveniently located within a short walk from tourists attractions, it offers private rooms, private bathrooms, free wifi, a swimming pool, and breakfast buffet.

 See more: 22 Best things to do in Hiroshima, Japan